patkub/fellow-dragons/app/posts/post_1.md

 # FIRST things FIRST.
 What is *FIRST*?

-*FIRST* is an acronym: For Inspiration and Recognition of Science and Technology
+*FIRST* is an organization which was founded in 1989 by Dean Kamen, inventor of the Segway Human Transporter, the first portable insulin pump, and (most recently) the Slingshot water purifier.
+Kamen’s idea is to get kids excited about math and engineering the same way they are excited about sports.
+He wants *FIRST* to inspire young students to pursue science, engineering and technology careers. *FIRST* does this by engaging students in programs that build science, engineering and technology skills as well as foster self-confidence, communication and leadership skills.

-*FIRST* is a non-profit organization founded by inventor Dean Kamen in 1989.
-Kamen, who is known for inventing the first portable insulin pump and Segway, began *FIRST* to get kids excited by math and engineering the same way kids are excited about sports.
+*FIRST* is comprised of four programs:  *FIRST* LEGO League Junior for ages 6-9, *FIRST* LEGO League for ages 9-14, *FIRST* Tech Challenge for grades 7-12, and *FIRST* Robotics Competition for high school students.

-The mission of *FIRST* is to inspire young students to pursue science, engineering and technology careers. *FIRST* does this by engaging students in mentor-based programs that build science, engineering and technology skills and fostering self-confidence, communication and leadership skills.
+Dean Kamen's goal is use these programs to popularize math and science the same way sports popularize athletics.

 > "To transform our culture by creating a world where science and technology are celebrated and where young people dream of becoming science and technology leaders."
 --Dean Kamen